ayesha-24/frontend-task/README.md

 ## Future features

 - Randomisation of answer order
-- Refactor code to make it more modular (which would help with the above randomisation extension)
+- Refactor code to make it easier to maintain and extend